 - -processor Names the checker to be run; see Sections 2.2 and 2.2.4.
 May be a comma-separated list of multiple checkers.
 Note that javac stops processing an indeterminate time after detecting an error.
-When providing multiple checkers, if one checker detects any error, subsequent checkers may not run. - -processorpath Indicates where to search for the checker; should also contain any qualifiers used by the Subtyping Checker; see Section 24.2 - -proc: {none,only} Controls whether checking happens; -proc: none means to skip checking; -proc: only means to do only checking, without any subsequent compilation; see Section 2.2.3 - -implicit:class Suppresses warnings about implicitly compiled files (not named on the command line); see Section 34.3 - -J Supply an argument to the JVM that is running javac; for example, -J-Xmx2500m to increase its maximum heap size - -doe To "dump on error", that is, output a stack trace whenever a compiler warning/error is produced.
+When providing multiple checkers, if one checker detects any error, subsequent checkers may not run. - -processorpath Indicates where to search for the checker.
+This should also contain any classes used by type-checkers, such as qualifiers used by the Subtyping Checker (see Section 26.2) and classes that define statically-executable methods used by the Constant Value Checker (see Section 21.2.2). - -proc: {none,only} Controls whether checking happens; -proc: none means to skip checking; -proc: only means to do only checking, without any subsequent compilation; see Section 2.2.3 - -implicit:class Suppresses warnings about implicitly compiled files (not named on the command line); see Section 36.3 - -J Supply an argument to the JVM that is running javac; for example, -J-Xmx2500m to increase its maximum heap size - -doe To "dump on error", that is, output a stack trace whenever a compiler warning/error is produced.
 Useful when debugging the compiler or a checker.